qbancoffee/imac_g3_ivad_board_init/README.md

-# Use slot loading iMac G3 as a monitor
+# Modify a slot loading iMac G3 to use it as a monitor
 iMac G3 IVAD board initialization with an arduino or raspberry pi

 <!-- toc -->